thelfer/mfem-mgis/_sources/user_guide/mesh/curves.rst.txt

    - ``NumberOfPoints``: An integer specifying the number of points to generate along the line.
      Must be greater than or equal to 2.
-   - ``InitialDensity``: A positive real number representing the density of points at the start of the line.
+   - ``NormalizedInitialDensity``: A positive real number representing the density of points at the start of the line.
+This density is normalised for a curve of length 1.
-   - ``FinalDensity``: A positive real number representing the density of points at the end of the line.
+   - ``NormalizedFinalDensity``: A positive real number representing the density of points at the end of the line.
+This density is normalised for a curve of length 1.

    **Example:**